petereast/petereast/README.md

 - I also like [Rust](https://rust-lang.org)
 - Databases are fun

 These things make my life easier and help me build better and more useful apps and technology.
+I promise I'm not as boring as this README makes me sound.

 <!--
 **petereast/petereast** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.